Alexandros32/Portfolio/assets/README.md

 ### Features Left to Implement

-- **Linkedin** - Once i create a linkedin acount i will add it to my CV&Portfolio.
+- **Linkedin** - Once i create a linkedin account i will add it to my CV&Portfolio.
+- **Back To Top Button** - When i learn Javascript i will create a back to top button.
+- **Submit Button** - I will add further functionality to the 'Submit' button so that it displays an on-screen 'Thank you' message.
+I will also add functionality for an email to be sent to users to confirm that they have successfully submit their form

 ## Technologies Used